 - The most important natural enemy of the codling moth is the Trichogramma micro wasp, which

-the moth egg.
+most beneficial insect in our gardens.
 One female wasp is able to parasitise over 50 moth eggs.

 Queen Anne's lace,